The Micromite MkII

 - The Silicon Chip online store also sell the bare 44-pin chip programmed with the Micromite MkII firmware.

 - Microchip Direct sell the blank 44-pin microcontroller for US$4.09 as do the normal distributors (at a slightly higher price).
 You will need a programmer such as the PICKit 3 (or a clone) to load the MMBasic firmware into the chip (see this page for details).

 A video review of the original Micromite (almost everything applies to the Micromite MkII):

 A website that sells the 44-pin version of the Micromite MkII, Micromite chips and all sorts of support parts:

 The Back Shed forum is a great place to hang out and discuss the Micromite and microcontrollers:

 To load the new version you will need a PIC32 programmer.
-The best (and cheapest) programmer is the PICKit 3 from Microchip.
-Prices range from $25 for a clone of the PICKit 3 to $48 for the genuine article direct from Microchip.
-Some typical sources include here, here and here.
-(Note: Do not purchase the PICKit2 – it requires special software to program the PIC32 processor).
+The best (and cheapest) programmer is the PICKit 3 by Microchip.
+Prices range from US$20 for a clone and it is easy to update the firmware - see this page for a tutorial.

 To save you from having to check this web page for firmware updates I can also send you an email.
 To enable this please enter your email address in the box below and click on Submit.
 Your address will be held confidential and will only be used when an update is available.